-• Human Biting: CYS staff will first focus on modifying the child's behavior within the existing environment rather than removing the child from care.
+Human Biting: CYS staff will first focus on modifying the child's behavior within the existing environment rather than removing the child from care.
 When this is not possible, the Parent & Outreach Services (P&OS) Director will assist parents in obtaining care in another CYS setting (if available).
 Please refer to the latest Human Biting SOP.

 - Bullying: U.S. Army Garrisons and DoD Schools are committed to making our facilities, homes and community safe, caring, and welcoming places for all who enter our doors, particularly our children/youth.
 For this reason, CYS has a zero tolerance for acts of bullying or disrespect towards children/youth or CYS staff.
-We treat each other with respect.
-Our community and centers define respect as treat others, regardless of age or position, with the same level of respect and dignity with which you wish to be treated.
-CYS defines bullying as a mean and one-sided activity intended to harm where those doing the bullying get pleasure from the intended target's pain and/or misery.
-Bullying can be verbal, physical, and/or relational to the target's race, ethnicity, religion, gender (including sexual orientation), physical, or mental attribute.
-It includes all forms of hazing and cyber bullying and can be, and often is, continuous and repeated over time.
-However, once is enough to constitute bullying.
-Bullying, including all forms of cyber bullying, can impact the targeted individual's feeling of safety and create an intimidating, hostile or offensive environment.
+Bullying can be verbal, physical, and/or relational to the target's race, ethnicity, religion, gender (including sexual orientation), physical, or mental attribute; includes all forms of hazing and cyber bullying and can be, and often is, continuous and repeated over time.
 The CYS Coordinator or Facility Director will immediately address such actions for the well-being and safety of all children/youth and the community. - Criminal Behaviors: Certain behavior patterns cannot be condoned in a group care environment where other children can be physically or emotionally harmed.
 Unacceptable (criminal) behavior patterns for children enrolled in CYS programs include: destruction or stealing of CYS, government, or other's personal property; possession of weapons; possession, consumption, or being under the influence of alcohol and/or drugs.
 Criminal behaviors are cause for immediate dismissal from CYS programs.
 Please refer to Annex A: Exceptions to the Behavior Support Process for more information.

-Please review the latest Child and Youth Behavior Management SOP for detailed information on the CYS approach to behavior management.
 CYS Directors, Assistant Directors, Training Specialists, Army Community Service personnel and medical personnel are available to assist with behavior concerns and other special problems related to your child.
 Patrons should address concerns or questions regarding the CYS behavior management policy with their Facility Director or Provider both verbally and in writing.